Startseite » Conversion Solutions » Additional Services » Digital Signature

 Providing verification of the author and the integrity of the document with a signature

-With a digital signature, a person sending a message or a person signing a document is able to prove their identity.
-This means it is also possible to prove that the original contents of a document that has been sent or a message has not been changed.
+With a digital signature, a person sending a message or a person signing a document can prove their identity.
+And, therefore, can make it possible to prove that a document that was sent (or a message) has not been changed and only has the original content.
 The digital signature of the user, their certificate, is inseparably linked with a unique fingerprint of the document and, in the case of modern formats like PDF, the file itself.
 This means that you always have everything you need to check the authenticity of the document and the author.

-The application of digital signatures to documents, and a qualified digital signature where appropriate, is often subject to legal stipulations.
-It is also possible to integrate signature workflows into your tried and trusted document distribution processes which allow you to fulfil these stipulations.
+The application of digital signatures to documents, and a qualified digital signature (where appropriate) is often subject to legal stipulations.

 These may include: